UCL-INGI/java-short-definition-exercise/how_to_write_an_exercise.md

 Note that if you are expecting an array, java.util.Arrays will be imported and Arrays.deepEquals will be used in the test.
 If it is an array of integers, then it will be compared with == as int cannot be casted to objects.
-If you have " in your parameters, then you should escape it with \\.
+If you have " in your parameters, then you should escape it with \".
-This field is optional if you are expecting an exception to be thrown.
+This field is optional in case you are not waiting for a result but you are expecting an exception to be thrown.

 - "errorFeedback" : "" : The error message if the assertion does not return the expected result.